VirtoCommerce/vc-module-image-tools/README.md

 1. Url of original image
 2. isRegenerateAll - if the parameter set as true all thumbnails will replace with new.
 If false - will generate missed only.

-Use settings to define each thumbnail (width, hight, method for generating, etc)
+Use settings to define each thumbnail (width, height, method for generating, etc.)

 **"FixedSize" method example:**